trueos/trueos-docs/trueos-handbook/helpsupport.rst

 a server.
 Press :guilabel:`Next` to view the :guilabel:`Disk Selection` screen, shown in :numref:`Figure %s <upgrade1>`.

-..
-TODO update screen when text reworks are added to STABLE.

 .. _upgrade1:

 .. figure:: images/upgrade1b.png